GenomicsAotearoa/shell-for-bioinformatics/workshop_material/4_inspectmanipluate.md

 {:toc}

 Many formats in bioinformatics are simple tabular plain-text files delimited by a character.
 The most common tabular plain-text file format used in bioinformatics is tab-delimited.
+Bioinformatics evolved to favor tab-delimited formats because of the convenience of working with these files using Unix tools.

 >>**Tabular Plain-Text Data Formats** :
 Tabular plain-text data formats are used extensively in computing.
 The basic format is